 UK publishes emergency bill to allow deportation plan to Rwanda

-The ‘Safety of Rwanda Bill’ aims to enable the government’s flagship Rwanda policy to go ahead despite the United Kingdom’s top court finding it unlawful.
+The UK’s immigration minister has resigned after the government published a bill declaring Rwanda a safe country for a migrant deportation scheme.

-The UK government has published emergency legislation aimed at allowing a controversial deportation scheme to Rwanda to move forward.
+The UK ruling Conservative party is in disarray after the government published emergency legislation aimed at allowing a controversial deportation scheme to Rwanda to move forward.

+UK Prime Minister Rishi Sunak’s position looked vulnerable on Wednesday after immigration minister Robert Jenrick resigned due to “strong disagreements with the direction” of the government’s policy on immigration.

 Keep readinglist of 3 items